 The Southwest neighborhood is filled with amazing people!
 Some have lived here for decades, some moved here more recently.
 Everyone loves how it feels like a small town within a big city where people say hello to each other and stop to ask how you’re doing.
 These video portraits capture a little of the spirit of Southwest.
-Come on over and take a walk around our community!
-Follow along and subscribe to our YouTube channel.
+Peruse the community through the eyes of your neighbors on our our YouTube channel.

 Say hello to neighbor Katelynd Anderson who is the editor of the The Southwester.
 She shares her favorite memory from the first day she moved to the neighborhood.

 Say hello to neighbor Jason Kopp!
 He's found a really tight community in the floating neighborhood of Gangplank Marina, which he discovered while enjoying Docktoberfest one year.
 He’s lived there since 2007.

 Say hello to neighbor L.J.
 Samuel who loves the Southwest Ambassadors Team and their fearless and supportive leader Andre!
 L.J. is the Executive Director of Cupid’s Sting, a non-profit interpersonal violence reduction program that teaches women the tools needed to reduce victimization.

 Say hello to neighbor Corinne Irwin, who has lived in Southwest for four years.
 Corinne is one of the founders of the Titanic Memorial Park.

 Say hello to neighbor Nick Burger.
 He is our neighbor from nearby Capitol Hill who enjoys the Southwest Duck Pond with his kids on the weekends.